Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-Figure \ref{fig:j1258_ass2} shows the estimated bounds on the effect on graduation of being assigned to medicine at PUC instead of being assigned to a next-best alternative to medicine at PUC.
-The top panel shows the estimated effects on the probability of graduating from medicine at PUC Santiago and the bottom panel on the probability of graduating from any program at a top university.
+Figure \ref{fig:k1178_asf} reports estimated bounds on the probability of graduating if assigned to Bachillerato de Ingreso Común at UChile across local first-best programs $j$, for students whose local next best is Bachillerato de Ingreso Comun at UChile.
+The left panel shows the probability of graduation from the local first-best program; the right panel shows the probability of graduation from a top university.

-Focusing first on the top panel, we can make several comments.
-First, reassuringly, the estimates show that assignment to the case-study program, medicine at PUC Santiago, tends to increase students' probability of graduating from that program.
-Indeed, our bounds exclude zero and identify a positive treatment effect in all five cases.
-Our bounds also reveal that the effect is heterogeneous across the next-preferred alternatives.
-This is shown by the fact that, in some cases, the bounds do not overlap across the next-preferred alternatives.
-For instance, our bounds suggest that admission to medicine at PUC Santiago increases the probability of graduating from that program to a larger extent for students whose next-preferred alternative is medicine at University of Santiago de Chile than for those whose next-preferred alternative is medicine at University of Concepci\'on, engineering at PUC, or science at PUC.